|© 2001 − 2021, Dr. J. Rathlev|

 not visible to the user, problems can occasionally arise.
 In particular, a restore

 of mail data frequently fails.

 Using the TbBackup program provided, backing up and restoring of Thunderbird user data becomes child's play.
 After selecting the directory to which the data is to be saved, just a single click is required.
 Further settings are unnecessary since these are taken care of by the program.
-All important files in the root dirtetory of the user's profile will be backed up automatically.
-Among these are the Thunderbird preferences and the address books.
+All important files in the root directory of the user's profile will be backed up automatically.
+Among these are the Thunderbird preferences and address books as well as all installed extensions.
 Files created by Thunderbird automatically if missing, like sqlite databases, will not be backed up.
 The calendar data (events and tasks) are located in an own subdirectory and can be optionally included in backup (default setting: selected).
 Other Subdirectories containing Thunderbird's temporary files must not be backed up and are automatically excluded from backup.
 The actual backup or restore is performed in the background by Personal Backup.

 If present, multiple Thunderbird profiles (more information). are supported.
 In such cases the desired profile must be selected prior to starting the backup.

 Important note: The program can only be used if all mail data is located at the original location or was moved by the user manually in conjunction with an adjustment of the file profiles.ini (see this description).
 If you instead changed the paths of the mail folders in the account settings of Thunderbird, TbBackup can not be used.
 In this case the Backup must be performed using a manually created task in Personal Backup.
 The same applies to a Restore.

 The following functions are provided (see above screenshot):

 After starting the program for the first time, the user will be prompted to perform the basic settings: